SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 X has been studied by many researchers using ...
 One of the most significant current discussions in legal and moral philosophy is ...

-## Writing Introductions
+## Establishing the importance of the topic (time frame given)

-> Establishing the importance of the topic (time frame given)
+↑ Introduction

 One of the most important events of the 1970s was ...
 Traditionally, Xs have subscribed to the belief that ...